-American Battlefield Trust’s map of the Atlanta Campaign
+American Battlefield Trust’s map of the Civil War's Atlanta Campaign.

-In early May 1864 Federal forces under Maj.
-Gen. William T. Sherman began battling the Confederate Army of Tennessee for possession of north Georgia.
-At stake was Atlanta, major manufacturing center and railroad hub.
-Battle casualties for the four-month campaign totaled approximately 34,500 for the North and about 35,000 for the South.
-Sherman’s capture of Atlanta was a major blow to the Confederacy, all but assuring Abraham Lincoln’s re-election two months later, and setting the stage for Sherman’s March to the Sea.
+In early May of 1864, Federal forces under Maj.
+Gen. William T. Sherman began battling the Confederate Army of Tennessee.
+At stake was Atlanta, a major manufacturing center and railroad hub.
+For nearly 17 weeks, Sherman’s three armies battled Confederate defenders under Gen. Joseph E. Johnston or his successor, Lt.
+Gen. John B. Hood.
+Sherman’s larger forces skillfully managed turning movements throughout much of the campaign, forcing the Confederates to withdraw from successive defensive positions.
+Pinned into a corner around Atlanta, Hood's army lashed out time and again in an effort to break out from the grip of the Federal forces.
+The Confederates failed at every turn.
+Sherman’s capture of Atlanta was a major blow to the Confederacy, all but assuring President Abraham Lincoln’s re-election two months later and setting the stage for Sherman’s March to the Sea.

 Learn More: The Atlanta Campaign